csiro/stdm/README.md

 - Providing intelligent assistance tailored to specific data
 - Maintaining context and purpose across interactions

+## Visual Indicators

+**I am Thinking Data Ribbon**: STDM-enabled documents are visually marked with a colorful "I am Thinking Data" ribbon in the top-right corner.
+This ribbon:
+- Provides a clear visual indicator that the document contains STDM instructions
+- Helps users identify documents with embedded intelligence
+- Can be dismissed by clicking the "×" in the ribbon if desired
+- Is included in examples like the floodplain visualization

 ## Getting Started

 - **Specification**: The complete [STDM v0.1 Specification](stdm_spec_v0.1.md) explains the format, structure, and recommended implementation patterns.